ErickLuizA/flutter-quiz-app/README.md

   <a href="#framed_picture-screenshots">Screenshots</a>
 </p>

 ## :clipboard: Description

-Queszz is a quizz app built with flutter
+flutter-quiz-app is a quizz app built with flutter

 ## :building_construction: Technologies